It works on my machine.

 Anchoring limits your ability to think freely, to explore the problem space and all possible solutions.
 Consequently, it leads to more bugs in your code.

-The study also observed another very unfortunate side effect of anchoring: overconfidence.
+The study observed another very unfortunate side effect of anchoring: overconfidence.

-Participants who had an anchor ended up with fewer correct solutions, but they were just as sure they’ve solved the task correctly as those who started from scratch.
+Participants who had an anchor ended up with fewer correct solutions, but they were just as sure they’d solved the task correctly as those who started from scratch.

 Even though reused queries are more likely to have errors, query writers are not correspondingly less confident of their correctness.
 This is particularly troubling, since the unwarranted overconfidence increases the likelihood that decisions may be made based on incorrect query results.
 Consequently, query reuse has the potential to lead to bad outcomes for an organization.